CMS-InfoSec/Aether_2/docs/production_readiness_review.md

 1. **Simulation mode is enabled by default.** Production system configuration keeps `simulation.enabled: true`, which risks routing live orders through simulated paths unless explicitly overridden.
 Flip the default to `false` or enforce environment overrides in deployment manifests.【F:config/system.yaml†L1-L49】
 2. **Docker images run as root.** The risk API Dockerfile never drops privileges, exposing the container to escalation if the service is compromised.
 Introduce a non-root user and minimal filesystem permissions.【F:deploy/docker/risk-api/Dockerfile†L1-L22】
 3. **Redis cache is ephemeral.** The Redis deployment runs with a single replica and no persistent volume claims, so any restart wipes feature caches and session state.
 Provision Redis with persistence (or managed Redis) and high-availability to avoid cascading incidents.【F:deploy/k8s/base/redis/deployment.yaml†L1-L38】
-4. **Dual PostgreSQL drivers inflate attack surface.** Both `psycopg[binary]` and `psycopg2-binary` ship in the base dependency set, growing image size and expanding the patching surface.
-Standardise on a single driver (`psycopg` v3) for production images.【F:pyproject.toml†L5-L53】
+4. **Dual PostgreSQL drivers inflated attack surface.** Resolved by standardising on the psycopg v3 binary distribution and removing psycopg2-binary from the base dependency set, trimming the container image surface area.【F:pyproject.toml†L13-L41】

 ### Medium